 Neither the Tsai’s or Mike Moone are looking to turn this into a large winery – Mike and MaryAnn already have experience with much bigger productions.
 Less than 200 cases was released in their first vintage (2006); they have grown every year since – today they make under 2000 cases.
 Their wine is starting to be prized by collectors locally as well as overseas and most of the wine is distributed via a mailing list.
 Locally you can find the wine at select restaurants including Morimoto, La Toque, and Ad hoc.

 Tasting are for serious wine enthusiasts, by appointment only and are held in one of the tasting rooms at Brasswood Winery (about 5-7 minutes north of the town of St. Helena) where the Moone-Tsai wines are made.
 They offer several tasting experiences including current releases paired with various artisan cheeses and another tasting paired with a three-course lunch.
-For more information visit: www.moonetsai.com
+For more information and or to join their mailing list, visit: www.moonetsai.com